Q: When did you first start Choosing Voluntary Simplicity?

 Lynda

 I just happened upon your site today searching info about Hosta seeds and hope to check it out further.
 I also agree with your philosophy.
 I feel like today’s society takes people away from self-sufficiency and being in touch with what is “real”, a connection to nature, growing our own food, appreciating contentment from simplicity.
-Perhaps there is a movement, a bit to awaken from the materialistic pull of this modern world and see the richness of embracing some of the old ways and letting go of ambition, spending our lives collecting “things” or being driven by power and prestige.
 Kudos to you for helping to enlighten others!

 Sally